NjabuloNyawuza/NjabuloNyawuza/README.md

 # Hi,

-I am a final-year Software Engineering (Honours) student in South Africa, currently interning as a **Developer at Izzat Technologies**, a digital transformation company focused on township, peri-urban, and rural economies.
+I am a Magna Cum Laude graduate in BSc Software Engineering, and a final-year Software Engineering (Honours) student in South Africa, currently interning as a **Developer at Izzat Technologies**, a digital transformation company focused on township, peri-urban, and rural economies.

 I build products that solve problems I've actually lived — from community safety to peer tutoring to everyday tools people use in groups.